sdsc-innovation/osm-geotiff/README.md

 # OpenStreetMap to GeoTIFF for Switzerland

-In this small project, we leverage open data to extract feature maps.
-We rely on [OpenStreetMap](https://www.openstreetmap.org/) to extract topographical features at a 100x100 meters resolution.
-The output is stored as GeoTIFF, for convenience.
+In this small project, we leverage open data to extract feature maps for Switzerland.
+We rely on [OpenStreetMap](https://www.openstreetmap.org/) data to extract topographical features at a 100x100 meters resolution.
+This includes building footprints, roads, railways, water bodies, and forests.
+The output is stored as GeoTIFF, each feature as a separate channel, using [LV03](https://epsg.io/21781) as coordinate system (c.f.
+[Swiss coordinate system](https://en.wikipedia.org/wiki/Swiss_coordinate_system)).

 ## Getting started

-If you us Conda, an [`environment.yml`](environment.yml) is provided:
+If you use Conda, an [`environment.yml`](environment.yml) is provided:

 ```
 conda env create --file environment.yml